Resources to Learn More

 Judaism and Fair Trade

 The Rabbinical Assembly (Conservative Movement) passed a resolution on Fair Trade at is annual meeting in early 2012, encouraging its member synagogues and other affiliates to purchase Fair Trade products when available.
+Here is a link to the text of the resolution.

 The Religious Action Center (RAC) of the Reform Movement passed a resolution in 2002 promoting the purchase of fair trade coffee by its congregations.
 The website provides background information.